Geodesic Length Distribution in Sparse Network Ensembles: Properties of specific SGRNs

-Consider the $k$-dimensional Euclidean space $\real^k$, wherein nodes are distributed according to a multivariate Gaussian distribution with mean vector $\boldsymbol{m}$ and (full-rank) covariance matrix $\Sigma$:
+Consider the $k$-dimensional Euclidean space $\real^k$, wherein nodes are distributed according to a multivariate Gaussian distribution with mean vector $\boldsymbol{m}$ and (full-rank) covariance matrix $\mat{\Sigma}$:

-where $|\Sigma|$ is the determinant of $\Sigma$, and (undirected) edges are added according to a Gaussian connectivity kernel with the (positive-definite and symmetric) scale matrix $R$, as given by Eq. \ref{eq:grgg_nu}.
-Succinctly, we refer to this as the $(\boldsymbol{m}, \Sigma, R)$ Gaussian RGG.
+where $|\mat{\Sigma}|$ is the determinant of $\mat{\Sigma}$, and (undirected) edges are added according to a Gaussian connectivity kernel with the (positive-definite and symmetric) scale matrix $\mat{R}$, as given by Eq. \eqref{eq:grgg_nu}.
+Succinctly, we refer to this as the $(\boldsymbol{m}, \mat{\Sigma}, \mat{R})$ Gaussian RGG.

-\paragraph*{Sufficiency of the standard Gaussian RGG.}First, we show that this Gaussian RGG can be uniquely mapped to a ``standard Gaussian RGG'' given by $(0, I, S)$ where $I$ is the $k\times k$ identity matrix, i.e. where the node distribution is standard multivariate Gaussian.
-Since $\Sigma$ is a full-rank covariance matrix, it must be real, symmetric, and with positive eigenvalues.
-Let us express it via its eigendecomposition: $\Sigma=U\Lambda U^T$, where $U$ is an orthonormal matrix with eigenvectors stacked column-wise, and $\Lambda$ is the diagonal matrix with corresponding eigenvalues on the diagonal.
-Then, define the affine whitening transform $f:\real^k\to\real^k$ which maps to values distributed by $\mathcal{N}(0,I)$.
-We also require a new connectivity kernel $\nu_w(\boldsymbol{x},\boldsymbol{y})$ for the whitened space, which from Eq. \ref{eq:grgg_nu} will be given by substituting $\boldsymbol{x}$ with $f^{-1}(\boldsymbol{x})$ to obtain $\nu_w(\boldsymbol{x},\boldsymbol{y})=$
+\paragraph*{Sufficiency of the standard Gaussian RGG}First, we show that this Gaussian RGG can be uniquely mapped to a ``standard Gaussian RGG'' given by $(\zeros{k}, \eyes{k}, \mat{S})$ where $\zeros{k}$ is the vector of zeros of size $k$ and $\eyes{k}$ is the $k\times k$ identity matrix, i.e. where the node distribution is standard multivariate Gaussian.
+Since $\mat{\Sigma}$ is a full-rank covariance matrix, it must be real, symmetric, and with positive eigenvalues.
+Let us express it via its eigendecomposition: $\mat{\Sigma}=\mat{U\Lambda U}^T$ where $\mat{U}$ is an orthonormal matrix with eigenvectors stacked column-wise, and $\mat{\Lambda}$ is the diagonal matrix with corresponding eigenvalues on the diagonal.
+Then, define the affine whitening transform $f:\real^k\to\real^k$ which maps to values distributed by $\mathcal{N}(\zeros{k}, \eyes{k})$.
+We also require a new connectivity kernel $\nu_w(\boldsymbol{x},\boldsymbol{y})$ for the whitened space, which from Eq. \eqref{eq:grgg_nu} will be given by substituting $\boldsymbol{x}$ with $f^{-1}(\boldsymbol{x})$ to obtain